emberjs/rfcs/text/0000-deprecation-ember-string.md

 A lot of addons that deal with names depend on this behaviour, so they will need to install the addon.
 Also, Ember Data and some external serializers require these functions.

-`htmlSafe` and `isHTMLSafe` would need to change packages as well, thus the reason to try and provide an Ember Watson recipe.
+`htmlSafe` and `isHTMLSafe` would need to change packages, thus the reason to try and provide an Ember Watson recipe.

 # Alternatives